How to Build an Automated License Plate Reading Application

 In this guide, we walked through how to use a pre-build license plate detection and recognition Workflow.
 This Workflow can be customized to meet your requirements by adding blocks or changing the contents of the Workflow, from the blocks to the models that are used.

-To learn more about how to use Workflows, refer to the Roboflow Workflows documentation.
+To learn more about how to use Workflows, refer to the Roboflow Workflows documentation and follow this Workflows video tutorial for building a parking management system:

 Cite this Post